vinibiavatti1/CEHub/README.md

 </p>

 ### About
 This tool provides a way to create and manage instances of Codeaname Eagle game.
 It is possible to create different kind of instances, like Single Player, Multiplayer, Dedicated servers, etc. faster and more easy.
 The tool also allows to connect to CE servers, register addresses, create different servers with specific configurations, and control your profile name for each instance.
+The instance setups already count on DgVoodoo to be sure it will run on modern environments!

 ### Images